-The developed countries did not face the risk of quotas ("developed country" refers to all OECD countries before 1994 except Turkey), while most other countries did.
-However, there were a few exceptions.
-The two most important exceptions were the following.
+The developed countries did not face the risk of quotas ("developed country" refers to all OECD countries before 1994 except Turkey),16 while most other countries did.
+However, there were a few exceptions, of which two in particular need to be mentioned.
 The Yaoundé and Lomé agreements, which started in 1963 and were then successively expanded, gave the African, Caribbean, and Pacific (ACP) countries the possibility to export to the EU under better terms than the MFA countries (Curran, 2007).
 The other very important exception was made for the LDCs (the Least Developed Countries) when the EU implemented the Generalized Scheme of Tariff Preferences (GSP) in 1971.
 Market access for products from the LDCs has gradually become fully liberalized.
-The LDCs and the ACP countries are presented in Appendix 3, Tables A6 and A7.
+The LDCs and the ACP countries are presented in Table 1.

 Measuring trade restrictions is a difficult task.
 As Milanovic and Squire (2005) put it, "All of the various ways of specifying variables representing trade liberalization are useful and answer interesting questions."
 In other words, there are a lot of measures out there that measure things that for most purposes are irrelevant.
 One has to choose carefully.
 We want to specify our variable representing trade restrictions in a way that answers the question we are asking.
 We are interested in the effect of tariffs and quotas.
-For example, what export tariffs does Tanzania impose on a Tanzanian firm, and what import tariffs does it face when it tries to reach, say, the EU market?
+For example, what export tariffs does Tanzania impose on Tanzanian firms, and what import tariffs does the country face when it tries to reach, say, the EU market?
 And what are the effects of quotas?
 Ideally one would use a measure of the total yearly effect of tariffs and quotas on clothing by exporting country.
-This exists by importing region, but not by exporting region.
-We therefore try to use a measure of only the MFA quotas, which have been the most important trade restrictions for clothing.
+This exists by importing region, but not by exporting region.17 We therefore try to use a measure of only the MFA quotas, which have been the most important trade restrictions for clothing.